 - Can be pricey

-Avent bottles can be one of two types.
-Avent classic or Avent Natural.
+Avent bottles can be one of two types: Avent Classic or Avent Natural.
+This is why I wrote about comparing Avent Classic vs Natural in a separate article.
 Classic is a traditional bottle type without an anti-colic feature.
 The Avent Natural is a more popular choice because its ergonomic shape is more comfortable to handle.
 The natural option has a breast-shaped nipple while the classic has a plain nipple.
 Avent nipples can collapse and you can read more on baby bottle nipple collapsing.

 - Wider nipple makes it easy to latch on